MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/wekf-settings.md

 The **BreakoutKeyScanCode** setting only applies to accounts where Keyboard Filter is active.
 If the scan code is set to a value that does not map to any key, such as 0 (zero), then you must use another method to access the Welcome screen if you need to service the device, such as remotely connecting, or restarting the device if automatic sign-in is not enabled.

-**Important**
+> [!IMPORTANT]
-On some devices, if the breakout key is pressed too rapidly, the key presses may not register.
+> On some devices, if the breakout key is pressed too rapidly, the key presses may not register.
 We recommend that you include a slight pause between each breakout key press.

-> [!Warning]
+> [!WARNING]
 > When setting the **BreakoutKeyScanCode**, be sure to use the scan code of the key, and not the virtual key value.

 ### Example